igrishaev/pg2/README.md

 [hugsql]: https://www.hugsql.org/

-**HugSQL support**: a small wrapper on top of the well-known [HugSQL library][hugsql] which creates Clojure function out from SQL files.
+**HugSQL support**: a small wrapper on top of the well-known [HugSQL library][hugsql] which creates Clojure functions out from SQL files.

 ~~~clojure
 ;; lein